-An amphora goes with everything.
+For rainwater collection, an amphora in the garden goes with everything.
 The clay jar’s graceful, classical curves have been a go-to shape for stylish storage vessels since the Bronze Age.
-Lately we see modern interpretations we like, to use for rainwater collection.
 Here are 10 high-and-low finds, both new and antique:

 Above: A Greek Revival-style Large 19th century Terracotta Urn is 36 inches high and has a diameter of 28 inches at its widest point.
 It has chips on the rim, stains from salt water, and some scratches; $3,800 from Ralph Lauren via 1stdibs.